-The Fulbright-Hays Intensive Advanced Yoruba Group Project Abroad will be hosted at the Yoruba Language Centre at the University of Ibadan in Nigeria during Summer 2020.
+The Fulbright-Hays Intensive Advanced Yoruba Group Project Abroad is hosted at the Yoruba Language Centre at the University of Ibadan in Nigeria during Summers.

-The Summer 2020 Yoruba Group Project Abroad will be held at the Yoruba Language Centre of the University of Ibadan in Nigeria.
+The Yoruba Group Project Abroad will be held at the Yoruba Language Centre of the University of Ibadan in Nigeria.

 This Intensive Advanced Yoruba Group Project Abroad (GPA) program is funded by the United States Department of Education through Fulbright-Hays fellowships.